Dark blue background with icons depicting cloud compliance including a shield with a checkmark, clouds, lock, and a computer screen.

 Cloud security providers and their compliance offerings

-The major cloud security providers offer tools to help their customers achieve compliance requirements.
+The major cloud platform providers offer tools to help their customers achieve compliance requirements and secure their cloud resources.
 Below we’ll explore the compliance offerings of the three top CSPs to help you find the best fit for your business and cloud compliance needs.

 AWS Cloud Compliance